Configuring service settings using sharable resources - AWS App Runner

 Note

-At this time, you can only create a configuration with a single revision in the App Runner console.
-To create more revisions, and to delete configurations, use the App Runner API.
+For other configuration types, like observability configurations, you can only create a configuration with a single revision with the App Runner console.
+To create more revisions, and to delete configurations, you must use the App Runner API.

 • Resource quota – There are set quotas for the number of unique configuration names and revisions that you can have for your configuration resources in each AWS Region.
 If you reach these quotas, you must either delete a configuration name or at least some of its revisions before you can create more.
-Use the App Runner API to delete them.
-For more information, see App Runner resource quotas.
+For auto scaling configurations revisions, you can use the App Runner console or the App Runner API to delete them.
+For more details, see Managing App Runner automatic scaling.
+You must use the App Runner API to delete other resources.
+For more information about quotas, see App Runner resource quotas.

 • No resource cost – You don't incur additional cost for creating a configuration resource.
 You might incur cost for the feature itself (for example, you are charged for normal AWS X-Ray cost when you turn on X-Ray tracing), but not for the App Runner configuration resource that configures the feature for your App Runner service.